TK's Reviews

 Taste

 The Port is better than the Vieux.
 If you like them ice cold, this is for you.
 Average taste.
 Even in winter, set to summer temps.
-Don’t expect Diageo pours.
-Mostly pleasant, but sometimes enough foam to build a mattress.
+Don’t expect fine pours.
+Sometimes enough foam to build a mattress.
 Good day drinking spot.

 Appearance